avajs/ava/docs/recipes/react.md

 }
 ```

-You can find more information about setting up `babel` with AVA in the [babelrc recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/babelrc.md).
+You can find more information about setting up Babel with AVA in the [babelrc recipe](babelrc.md).

 ## Using [Enzyme](https://github.com/airbnb/enzyme)

 Let's first see how to use AVA with one of the most popular React testing libraries: [Enzyme](https://github.com/airbnb/enzyme).

-If you only plan to use [shallow component rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering), you don't need any extra setup.
+If you intend to only use [shallow component rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering), you don't need any extra setup.

 First install [Enzyme required packages](https://github.com/airbnb/enzyme/#installation):